microsoft/timelinestoryteller/README.md

 3. Install the required node modules listed in package.json.

 4. For local testing without access to Azure storage and Azure keyvault, comment out the `loginWithServicePrincipalSecret`, `authenticator`, and `createBlockBlobFromText` function calls.

-5. Open a terminal at the toot of the repository and start the node server: `node app.js`
+5. Open a terminal at the root of the repository and start the node server: `node app.js`

 6. Open [localhost:3000](http://localhost:3000/)